Air NZ reveals schedule for international restart

 New home isolation for international travel has boosted confidence in international travel, says Air New Zealand's Chief Customer and Sales Office, Leanne Geraghty.

-"As expected, we have seen strong demand following the announcement with our first flights on the 28 February almost sold out."
+"As expected, we have seen strong demand following the announcement with our first flights on February 28 almost sold out."

 Geraghty said that last week's border announcement was something their international network had been preparing for.

 "We've kept our operation ready for this.
-In the last few months, it's been great to bring back some of our pilots, with some cabin crew returning to training from the 28 February, as we anticipate a return to global travel. "
+In the last few months, it's been great to bring back some of our pilots, with some cabin crew returning to training from February 28, as we anticipate a return to global travel. "

 There is, as yet, no date for Air New Zealand's promised direct Dreamliner service to New York.
 The airline confirmed that this service was still on track to be announced this year.